pthu/sahd/docs/words/to_redeem.md

 quasi-forensic context, which seem to be related to other socio-legal uses of גאל referring to the actions of a kinsman, namely the responsibility to protect and help a family member in times of need, including in a court trial (e.g. Job 19:25). גאל is used of God four times with ריב, ‘to contend, conduct a (legal) case’ (BDB, 936) in Jer 50:3; Ps 119:154; Prov 23:11; and Lam 3:58.
 In each case ריב is used with its cognate noun, hence the NRSV rendering ‘to plead a cause’.

+<a id="Exegesis-A10"></a>
 <b>A.10</b> גאל niph., ‘to be reclaimed’ in Isa 52:3 (cf. 4Q176 8-11:4) is set in response to the community lament in 51:9f. and is a promise of liberation, in preparation for a summons (52:11) to depart from captivity.
-The legal sense of גאל is being used figuratively here, in opposition to מכר, to mean ‘reclaim’ (cf. Leviticus 25).
+The legal sense of גאל is being used figuratively here, in opposition to מכר, to mean ‘reclaim’ (cf. Lev 25).
 Since Israel was not ‘sold’ in a proper legal transaction to Babylon, no ransom price is due from God, their rightful owner, for their ‘redemption’.
 This usage of גאל seems to suggest that its meaning can ‘overlap’ between the socio-legal and theological spheres.
 Isa 52:3 is a clear case of sharing the meaning of the socio-legal context, but excluding the monetary exchange.

 <b>A.11</b> The use of מִן with גאל aligns it more closely with other ‘deliverance’ words, e.g. נצל hiph., מלט pi., and חלץ pi.
 This use of גאל does not seem to be a radical departure in meaning from its meaning in